Freiburg's History for Pedestrians

 Freiburg and its Vauban fortifications around 1700

 In 1681 French troops occupy Strasbourg that according to the Peace Treaty of 1648 had remained under Imperial rule.
-Again Emperor Leopold cannot resist.
+Again Emperor Leopold cannot put up resistance.
 Louis, on his way to his new acquisition - he personally wants to return the famous Cathedral to the Catholic Church where since 1529 Lutheran services had been held - visits Freiburg for one day.
 Together with his entourage he travels from Fort Breisach taking the exterritorial road to Freiburg.
 He refuses to stop on the way for the villages he passes through are enemy territory.
 Following an inspection of Freiburg's new fortifications, he could not really admire due to fog, the King regains Breisach already the following day.

 The Nine Years War (1688-1697)

 Follows the Nine Years War when Louis again attacks Holland marching through the Spanish Netherlands.
 In occupying Cologne, Palatine, Mainz, Trier and again Philippsburg he breaks the armistice agreement with the Emperor.
 This is too much.
 A Great Alliance comprising the German Empire, Spain, Sweden, England, Holland, Savoy, Brandenburg, Saxony and Hanover eventually comes to grips with the aggressor but only wins the war at great cost.
 In retiring the French troops practice the scorched earth strategy: Heidelberg and its castle, Mannheim, Philippsburg, Koblenz, Worms and Speyer with its Imperial Court are destroyed.
-The Habsburgs recover Freiburg in the peace treaty of Ryswijk in 1697 but all their other possessions in the Alsace and the free Imperial City of Strasbourg are definitively lost.
+The Habsburgs recover Freiburg in the Peace Treaty of Ryswijk in 1697 but all their other possessions in the Alsace and the free Imperial City of Strasbourg are definitively lost.

 The War of Spanish Succession (1701-1713)

-When in 1700 the last Habsburgian King of Spain Charles II dies without issue Louis forwards his own grandson Philipp d'Anjou as the successor.
+When in 1700 the last Habsburg King of Spain Charles II dies without issue Louis forwards his own grandson Philip of Anjou as the successor.
 This presents a major upset of the European equilibrium.
-In addition overseas interests of the great powers had long been waiting to be settled so a world war is fought in the Netherlands, Germany, Italy, Spain and the colonies.
-This time the Alliance of den Haag fights on all those fronts against France.
-In September of 1713 a French army of 150000 men commanded by Marshall Villars besieges Freiburg, thanks to Vauban one of the best fortified cities in Europe.
-The Austrian City Commander Imperial Baron Ferdinand Amadeus Harrsch has at his disposal 10000 well trained men but only limited supplies.
-Harsh (Nomen est omen both in English and German) he orders women and children that only eat and do not fight to leave the city.
-This does not help much as after three weeks of siege Harrsch has to withdraw his remaining fighting men into the Schlossberg fortifications.
-Without defence Freiburg is bombarded from outside and pillaged from inside by remaining Austrian soldiers and French POWs.
-In extremis the city's clerk Dr. Franz Ferdinand Mayer mounts the Bastion in a hail of bullets and in waving the white flag saves hundreds of lives among the civilian population.
+In addition overseas interests of the great powers had long been waiting for to be settled so a world war is fought in the Netherlands, Germany, Italy, Spain and the colonies.
+This time the Alliance of den Haag fights on all possible fronts against France.
+In September of 1713 a French army of 150,000 men commanded by Marshall Villars besieges Freiburg, thanks to Vauban one of the best fortified cities in Europe.
+The Austrian City Commander Ferdinand Amadeus Freiherr von Harrsch has at his disposal 10,000 well trained men but only limited supplies.
+Harrsch (as it sounds both in English and German: nomen est omen) orders women and children who only eat and do not fight to leave the city.
+This does not help much as after three weeks of siege he has to withdraw his remaining fighting men into the Schlossberg fortifications.
+Without defense Freiburg is bombarded from outside by the enemy and pillaged from inside by remaining Austrian soldiers and French POWs.
+In extremis the city's clerk Dr. Franz Ferdinand Mayer mounts the Bastion in a hail of bullets.
+In waving the white flag he saves hundreds of lives among the civilian population.
 Emperor Charles VI nobles him for his heroic act choosing a name that fits him well: Baron von Fahnenberg.
 Today a square near the place where Dr. Mayer announced Freiburg's surrender is named after him.

 Fredrick the Great (1740-1786)

-Maria-Theresa cannot get over the loss of Silesia for her rich province amounts to 20% of the Habsburgs' income.
+Maria-Theresa cannot get over the loss of Silesia for her rich province amounts to 20% of the Habsburg's income.
 Consequently she starts the 2nd Silesian War to re-conquer her territory and that is where Freiburg comes in.

 The French Occupy Freiburg for the Third Time

-Against Frederick's trained army Maria-Theresa needs all her men stripping Austria's Western provinces of troops.
+Against Frederick's trained army Maria-Theresa needs all her men stripping Austria's western provinces of troops.
 This vacuum is rapidly filled by the French Marshall Coigny and his soldiers.
 In 1744 King Louis XV personally commands the operations watching the bombardment of Freiburg from the Lorettoberg.
-The French had previously agreed to spare the Münster whilst Freiburg's artillery promised not to aim at the King's position.
+The French had previously agreed to spare the Münster while Freiburg's artillery promised not to aim at the King's position.
 The city apparently had bad marksmen as still today a cannonball can be seen stuck high up in the wall of the chapel where Louis once stood.
 As a result of this insult the French reinforce their bombardment of Freiburg considerably laying many buildings in ashes and ruins.
 The city clerk notes: The gates of Hell are wide open.

 Cannonball stuck in the wall of the Loretto Chapel.
 To visit the place see instructions at the end of the previous page.